Reddyprashant/Cerence-CodingChallenge/README.md

            1. copy the generated token and select Authorization as "Bearer Token" in Postman and paste the token

-           2. Using GET method with URI http://localhost:8080/v1/fibonacci/number   (inpout number returns first n fibonacci numbers)
+           2. Using GET method with URI http://localhost:8080/v1/fibonacci/number (input number returns first n fibonacci numbers)

 Testing the application: